kyma-project/lifecycle-manager/samples/template-operator/README.md

       }
    ```

-4. Run `make generate`, `make manifests` and in the end `make install`, to generate boilerplate code, CRDs and install required resources on your clusterrespectively.
+4. Run `make generate manifests install`, to generate boilerplate code, CRDs and install required resources on your cluster respectively.

 ### Custom Reconciliation and Status handling guidelines